clumsyspeedboat/Decision-Tree-Neo4j/README.md

 # Graph-Database-Learning-Algorithms-Neo4j-
-A project to survey the possibilities of a graph database Neo4j in building a machine learning algorithm
+A project to survey the possibilities of a graph database Neo4j in building a machine learning algorithm on clinical data

 ## Work Load